Site icon Blog

 The tax holiday applies to both in-store and online purchases.
 If you purchase an item online, the tax discount will still apply even if the item is delivered after the holiday is over.

 Every state has its own limits on what you can buy tax-free.
 For example, most states have a limit of $100 for each clothing item.
-If you buy a $125 winter coat, you’ll still have to pay taxes on it.
+Therefore, if you buy a $125 winter coat, you’ll still have to pay taxes on it.

 However, in most states, adults can also save money during the tax-free weekend because the discount doesn’t just apply to children’s clothing and accessory items.
-They can also purchase electronics and office supplies without paying a sales tax.
+It also applies to electronics and office supplies, too.
 Teachers and childcare professionals can also buy classroom supplies during this time.

 You don’t have to be a resident of the state to benefit from the tax holiday.
 If you live near a state with a tax-free weekend, you can still take advantage of the discount.